Obama's "new ideas" likely well-worn tax proposals

 What could those new ideas be?
 Probably not new ones at all at all, but a familiar set of proposals floated by Mitt Romney, the Republican he defeated in last week's election, and by Obama himself, in his budget proposals, including the one for fiscal year 2013.

-That document, which sought about $1.5 trillion in new revenue, was declared "dead on arrival" on Capitol Hill - along with virtually every other legislative proposal - when it landed there last winter during election season.
+That document, which sought about $1.5 trillion (946.8 billion pounds) in new revenue, was declared "dead on arrival" on Capitol Hill - along with virtually every other legislative proposal - when it landed there last winter during election season.

 But it is being resurrected by the Obama administration as a framework for negotiations with Republicans to avoid the "fiscal cliff" of steep tax increases and indiscriminate budget cuts set to take effect the beginning of next year.